 c.
 21E, and 310 CMR 40.0000;

-make a good faith and reasonable effort to identify and obtain the relevant and material facts, data, reports and other information evidencing conditions at a site that his or her client possesses or that is otherwise readily available, and identify and obtain such additional data and other information as he or she deems necessary to discharge his or her professional obligations under M.G.L. c.
+make a good faith and reasonable effort to identify and obtain the relevant and material facts, data, reports and other information evidencing conditions at a site that the LSP’s client possesses or that is otherwise readily available, and identify and obtain such additional data and other information as the LSP deems necessary to discharge the LSP’s professional obligations under M.G.L. c.
 21A, §§ 19 through 19J, and 309 CMR; and

-with regard to the rendering of waste site cleanup activity opinions, disclose and explain in the waste site cleanup activity opinion the material facts, data, other information, and qualifications and limitations known by him or her which may tend to support or lead to a waste site cleanup activity opinion contrary to, or significantly different from, the one expressed.
+with regard to the rendering of waste site cleanup activity opinions, disclose and explain in the waste site cleanup activity opinion the material facts, data, other information, and qualifications and limitations known by the LSP which may tend to support or lead to a waste site cleanup activity opinion contrary to, or significantly different from, the one expressed.

 If a licensed site professional identifies a release or threat of release that in the LSP’s professional judgment poses or could pose an Imminent Hazard as described in 310 CMR

-40.0321 at a particular site at which he or she is providing Professional Services, he or she shall:
+40.0321 at a particular site at which the LSP is providing Professional Services, the LSP shall:

-immediately advise his or her client of the need to notify the Department of the Imminent Hazard; and
+immediately advise the LSP’s client of the need to notify the Department of the Imminent Hazard; and

 notify the Department of the imminent hazard no later than 24 hours after identifying such, unless the client has provided such notice.